skandvj/qualtrics-twilio-otp/README.md

 This project implements a system that requires users to verify their phone numbers via a one-time password (OTP) before proceeding with a Qualtrics survey.
 It enhances security, ensures data quality, and prevents fraudulent survey submissions.

 The system consists of:
-- A backend server deployed on CMU's Sparkle server
 - Custom JavaScript integration with Qualtrics surveys
 - Twilio Verify API for secure OTP delivery and validation
 - File-based session management system